WojciechMatuszewski/scheduler-app-rust/README.md

   - I've tried to use the APIGW event type (via the `lambda_http` crate) to parse incoming CloudWatch Pipes events.
 This resulted in runtime errors.

-- It is quite neat that you can use `Value` from the `serde_json` package to denote any valid json value.
+- It is neat that you can use `Value` from the `serde_json` package to denote any valid json value.

 - It **took me much longer than I would like to admit to get the DDB stream handler enricher working**.